R32/html-inline/README.md

 html-inline
 -------

-1. minify HTML: It will remove all extra spaces and comments(IE conditions comments will be preserved) in the HTML file.
+1. minify HTML: It will remove all extra spaces and comments(IE conditions comments will be preserved).

 2. inline script and css.

-  > You should minify JS and CSS files by yourself [More details on](src/HLine.hx?ts=4#L39-L59)
+You should minify JS and CSS files by yourself [More details on](src/HLine.hx?ts=4#L39-L59)

 ## Usage